Andrew Vaughn Player Props: White Sox vs. Tigers

 Andrew Vaughn At The Plate

+- In 11.5% of his games this year, he has hit a long ball, and 2.7% of his trips to the plate.

-- In 39.2% of his games this season, Vaughn has had at least one RBI.
-He's picked up more than one in 19.6% and driven in three or more of his team's runs in three contests.
+- Vaughn has picked up an RBI in 38.5% of his games this year, with more than one RBI in 19.2% of his games.
+He has also plated three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.